GDG Logo

 Review

-A committee scores each nominee across five criteria: Impact, Initiative, Evidence, Consistency, and Future Potential.
+A five-member committee scores each nominee across five criteria: Impact, Initiative, Evidence, Consistency, and Potential.

 04